Our Verdict

 Our Analysis and Test Results

 For an inexpensive stick vacuum, the Kenmore Elite includes a handy design element: the Kenmore EasyReach.
 This wand design bends in the middle, allowing us to push the cleaner head under furniture without bending over as much otherwise.
-It's a lower-priced alternative to the similar Shark Stratos Cordless Multi-FLEX hinge I love so much.
+It's a lower-priced alternative to the similar Shark Stratos Cordless Multi-FLEX hinge we love so much.

 Carpet Performance

 Although low pile carpet is the most common in most households, we include high pile carpeting in our tests because it represents popular shaggy area rugs that need vacuuming, too.
-Because it's so thick and deep, high pile does a great job of revealing differences in head cleaner designs and suction power characteristics that can help you make a buying decision.

 When we drill down into the high pile performance data, we see that the Elite CSV Max struggled to collect just 20% of the sand, rice, and Cheerios mixture.